32robertsa/iDMeGridpacker/README.md

 ## Storing gridpacks on eos
 Existing gridpacks are stored on eos at `/store/group/lpcmetx/iDMe/gridpacks/`.
 Please upload any new gridpacks you make!
 (This is also a good way to make sure you have write access to the `lpcmetx` area)

+## Run3
+The option to generate Run 3 gridpacks is also available now.
+The run 2 gridpacker is kept as `makeGridpack.py`, and a new Run 3 gridpacker (updated CM energy, operating system, etc.) is named `makeGridpack_run3.py`.